Skip to main content

 Masonry anchor testing addresses the specific challenges of anchoring in brick, block, and stone substrates, materials with significantly different mechanical behaviour to concrete.
 Australia has no Standard for designing post-installed anchors in masonry; the industry defers to EOTA TR 054:2016 (which replaced ETAG 029), and to AEFAC TN05 Volume 4 for Australian guidance on testing anchors in masonry.
 This absence of local design standards makes site-specific testing the primary basis for establishing anchor capacity in masonry applications.

-Fall arrest anchor testing verifies that height safety anchor points, the fixed devices workers clip into before accessing roofs, facades, and elevated structures, can actually arrest a fall when it matters.
+Anchor point certification is the field verification and reporting that confirms a height safety anchor point, the fixed device workers clip into before accessing roofs, facades, and elevated structures, can actually arrest a fall when it matters.
 Every drilled-in fall arrest anchor installed in concrete, masonry, or rock requires proof load testing after installation and at regular intervals thereafter.
 AS/NZS 1891.4:2025 specifies that friction (expansion) and adhesive (chemical) anchored systems must be proof loaded as an axial pull-out force, both before initial use and during periodic inspections.
 For drilled-in single-person anchors, the field inspection proof load is typically applied at 50% of the design ultimate strength, which is approximately 6 kN to 7.5 kN for a 15 kN rated anchor.
-This field inspection proof load is distinct from the AS 5532:2025 static type test (15 kN held for 3 minutes), which is a manufacturer certification test performed before the anchor device is sold — not the periodic field inspection load.
+This field inspection proof load is distinct from the AS 5532:2025 static type test (15 kN held for 3 minutes), which is a manufacturer certification test performed before the anchor device is sold - not the periodic field inspection load.

 What we test in Wollongong